-During Q1 2011, the Company negotiated a Re-rating Agreement with TANESCO and Songas to run the gas processing plant at levels of up to 110 MMcfd.
+As reported above, during Q2 2011 the Company signed a Re-rating Agreement with TANESCO and Songas to operate the gas processing plant on Songo Songo Island at levels of up to 110 MMcfd (the pipeline and pressure requirements at the Ubungo power plant restrict the infrastructure capacity to a maximum of 102 MMcfd).
 The agreement is expected to remain in force for the period until the Songas Expansion Project is operational.
-If this agreement comes into force, the Company will effectively pay an additional tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the tariff of US\$0.59/mcf payable to Songas as set by the energy regulator, EWURA.
+Under the terms of this agreement, the Company will effectively pay an additional tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the tariff of US\$0.59/mcf payable to Songas as set by the energy regulator, EWURA.